Lecture 1

 Question 2

-Repeat the exercise 1 but vectorise all your code, i.e. make use of broadcasting capabilities in Julia (using . operator) to only have a single loop for advancing in time.
+Repeat the same exercise as in Question 1, but vectorise all your code, i.e. make use of broadcasting capabilities in Julia (using . operator) to only have a single loop for advancing in time.